Caput baroniae

-The Leges Henrici Primi stated that a lord's tenants would have to go to the caput of the lord, even if it was in another county.
+The Leges Henrici Primi stated that a lord's tenants would (when escalating disputes or like matters) have to go to the caput of their [land-] lord, even if it was in another county.

-The central settlement in an Anglo-Saxon multiple estate was called a caput(also short for caput baroniae).
-The word is also used for the centre of administration of a hundred as well as the early feudal honour.
+The central settlement of an Anglo-Saxon multiple estate (an estate which had main and subsidiary settlements) was called a caput (also short for caput baroniae).

+The word is also used for the centre of administration of a hundred, as well as of the early feudal honour.